 A one week trip to Sardinia: travel itinerary

 You can find our Sardinia itinerary in the map below, including the highlights and accommodations we stayed at.

 Sardinia road trip travel budget

-1. Transportation on Sardinia: exploring the island by car
+1. How to get around on Sardinia: exploring Sardinia by rental car

 We didn’t drive much more than 50 kilometers a day because the roads are not fast, however, the beautiful sights more than make up for that.
 I especially loved the road from Bosa to Alghero, which offered splendid views of the Capo Caccia.
 Be sure to include this road in your Sardinia itinerary!